dcts/12startups12months/README.md

 - **Youtube2Dropbox**: download youtube videos and host them on your dropbox account for offline access with adds removed.
 - **Podcastify**: Service for youtubers that automatically converts their videos and uploads them to Spotify!
 - **PrivateCookieAccepter**: Extension that automatically accepts the most private cookie settings on all those stupid GDPR cookie settings.
+- **MobRun**: For lonely jogger that try to find a community of runners in the area they run / Gamifying the jogging experience by trying to flock groups of people to jogg together.